cogment/cogment-verse/docs/tutorials/simple_bc.md

 Make sure you are using step 4 version of the adapter by editing the "default" export in `/torch_agents/cogment_verse_torch_agents/simple_bc/__init__.py` and then launch a run as described in the previous step.

-The agent is now learning, with a few demonstration it should start to clone the behavior of the human player.
+The agent is now learning, with a few demonstrations it should start to clone the behavior of the human player.

 You can view the logged metrics (e.g. training loss) by opening `localhost:3000`.